Almost everyone has sore, aching muscles now and then. Muscle pain can involve a small area or your whole body, ranging from mild to excruciating.

-Home treatment usually relieves muscle pain from minor injuries, stress or exercise.
+Muscle pain from minor injuries, stress or exercise is usually helped with simple home treatment.
 Muscle pain from severe injuries or systemic disease is often serious and requires medical care.

 Get immediate medical care if you have muscle pain with: